con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'gro ba'i mgon med rnams dang ni/ /

 Protector, we rejoice!
 How excellent!
-It's truly excellent what you have taught!
+It's excellent what you have taught to us!
-By you our lofty aim has been achieved,
+Through you our lofty aim has been achieved,
 Which leads to true and full awakening; (165)